Miami Hurricanes play the Drake Bulldogs in first round of NCAA Tournament

 Drake Bulldogs (27-7, 15-5 MVC) vs. Miami Hurricanes (25-7, 15-5 ACC)

 The Bulldogs’ record in MVC play is 15-5.
-Drake is the MVC leader with 26.2 defensive rebounds per game led by Darnell Brodie averaging 5.1.
+Drake is fourth in the MVC with 7.2 offensive rebounds per game led by Issa Samake averaging 5.0.

-TOP PERFORMERS: Isaiah Wong is scoring 16.2 points per game and averaging 4.3 rebounds for the Hurricanes.
-Nijel Pack is averaging 1.9 made 3-pointers over the last 10 games for Miami.
+TOP PERFORMERS: Wong is averaging 16.2 points and 3.4 assists for the Hurricanes.
+Jordan Miller is averaging 16.0 points over the last 10 games for Miami.

-Tucker DeVries is shooting 38.7% from beyond the arc with 2.6 made 3-pointers per game for the Bulldogs, while averaging 19 points and 5.6 rebounds.
-Roman Penn is shooting 51.6% and averaging 15.8 points over the past 10 games for Drake.
+Roman Penn is averaging 12.6 points and 5.4 assists for the Bulldogs.
+Tucker DeVries is averaging 20.1 points over the last 10 games for Drake.

 LAST 10 GAMES: Hurricanes: 8-2, averaging 81.8 points, 31.6 rebounds, 14.8 assists, 6.9 steals and 2.3 blocks per game while shooting 49.2% from the field.
 Their opponents have averaged 76.5 points per game.